Long-range last-passage percolation on the line: Proofs for the model with

 \item[(ii)]For some $c_2$ and $M>0$, for all $n$,

 and

 \end{itemize} \end{lemma}

-\begin{proof} Property (i) is immediate for $p=1$, since the quantity $w^-_{0,m}$ is bounded below by the sum of $m$ i.i.d.\ non-negative random variables.
+\begin{proof} Property (i) is immediate for $p=1$, since the quantity $w^-_{0,m}$ is bounded from above by the sum of $m$ i.i.d.\ non-negative random variables.
 For $p<1$ we can do something analogous using the strongly connected points.
 From (\ref{strongexp}), the distance between successive strongly connected points has an exponentially decaying tail, and so the probability that there exist fewer than $m\gamma/2$ strongly connected points between $0$ and $m$ decays exponentially in $m$, where $\gamma$ is the density of strongly connected points.
 If there exist at least $m\gamma/2$ such points, then there is a path from 0 to $m$ containing at least $m\gamma/2$ edges.

-But the weights are i.i.d.\, bounded below and with positive mean, so for appropriately chosen $M$ the probability that their sum is less than $Mm$ decays exponentially, as required for (i).
+But the weights are i.i.d., bounded below and with positive mean, so for appropriately chosen $M$ the probability that their sum is less than $Mm$ decays exponentially, as required for (i).

-For (ii), simply sum (i) over all appropriate values of $x$ and $y$.
+For the first part of (ii), simply sum (i) over all appropriate values of $x$ and $y$.
+This introduces an extra factor of $n^2$, but this can be removed by replacing $c_1$ with sufficiently small $c_2<c_1$ (using the fact that for all $n$ the probability concerned is strictly less than 1).
 The second part of (ii) also follows, since an edge $(x,y)$ with $v_{x,y} < w^-_{x,y}$ will never be used in an optimal path. \end{proof}

 Choose $M$ according to Lemma \ref{expdecaylemma}.
 Now let $N_\beta$ be the number of edges $e$ in the interval $[0,n]$ such that $|e|\geq n^\beta$ and $v_e>M|e|$.
 From the last part of the Lemma,

 But also